joliedd/springbootconsumingservices/README.md

 ## Display in HTML page restaurant's details by ID and Menu
 /restaurants/id/1

-## Display in HTML page closest restaurant's details
+## Display in HTML page closest restaurant's details and Menu
 /restaurants/closest

 ## Display in JSON format the list of restaurants